 The initial portion of the town to be developed will include 4,045 homes, within four neighbourhoods: Cairnhill, Chapelton town centre, Wester Cairnhill and Newhall.
 Each of these neighbourhoods is designed to include basic amenities such as local shops, offices, parks and bus stops.
 All areas will offer a diverse range of housing types and densities, ranging from flats and … Read More

 The design of Chapelton was deliberately forward thinking.
 To be certain of great design world class urban planners were brought in to draw up the masterplan.
 Andres Duany of Duany Plater-Zyberk (DPZ) worked alongside a team of local architects and engineers, as well as the Aberdeenshire community to incorporate everything that was required through the charrette process.
-DPZ … Read More
+Read More

 Every element of the design has been thought through deliberately to put Community at the heart of everything.
-From the back lanes which are already home to street parties to front gardens and plant filled communal areas, a good backdrop has been created for walkers and residents get to know their neighbours.
-The Community Interest Company organises … Read More
+From the back lanes which are already home to street parties to front gardens and plant filled communal areas, a good backdrop has been created for walkers, runners and cyclists. … Read More

 Public consultation has been key to the development of Chapelton.
 From the outset, the aim has been to involve neighbouring communities in order to understand public opinion and incorporate community facilities that are currently lacking in the area.
 Local participants have also provided ideas for design features in both the masterplan and the homes.
 The local community has been involved … Read More